 Hereditary hair loss in women, or female pattern baldness (FPB), has less of a correlation to genetics and has more to do with aging, as well as hormonal changes.
 However, it is permanent in women just as it is in men.
 Although hereditary doesn’t play as much of a role, in female pattern baldness, the mechanism for both men and women are the same.
 The hormone DHT also miniaturizes the hair follicles as they weaken in women.
 Some women can experience extensive baldness, while others see thinning in their overall hair.
 Signs of alopecia will begin to appear along the hair part in women.

-More often, certain hairstyles and a repeated regular use of tight ponytails, braids, or weaves can be a major contributor to any random hair loss.
+More often, certain hairstyles and repeated regular use of tight ponytails, braids, or weaves can be a major contributor to any random hair loss.
 Women are also more likely to experience temporary outlying causes of baldness from lifestyle and environmental variables.

 Apart from androgenic patterned hair loss in women, other often treatable reasons can also include:

 - Sleep Deprivation